open office with two people

 HMRC regards the following as examples of reasonable steps to prevent the facilitation of tax evasion.

-An initial assessment of the risk that the first two elements above could happen – the organisation should calculate, document and review potential exposure to the risk of any employees or associated persons engaging in activity which could help facilitate tax evasion.
+An initial assessment of the risk that the first two elements above (criminal evasion plus facilitation) could happen.
+The organisation should calculate, document and review potential exposure to the risk of any employees or associated persons engaging in activity which could help facilitate tax evasion.

-Have an executive commitment to foster an environment where tax evasion is not acceptable under any circumstances.
+Have an executive commitment from the top to foster an environment where tax evasion is not acceptable under any circumstances.

 Implement a training and education programme for employees (and possibly agents).